12 Must-See Birds in Maryland

 ©Steve Byland/Shutterstock.com

 If you hear a rolling song near a patch of woods, it’s most likely the Carolina wren.
 This species lives year-round in the Eastern United States, slowly increasing its range further north.
 They can be difficult to spot as they gravitate towards areas with dense overgrown vegetation.
 Look for them in cypress swamps, bottomland woods, and brushy thickets.
 You can also find them near abandoned buildings and overgrown farms.
-While they eat some plant matter, their main diet consists of insects and spiders, so you won’t likely find them near feeders.
+While they eat some plant matter, their main diet consists of insects and spiders, so you won’t be likely to find them near feeders.
 Small and chunky, the Carolina wren features a long tail and a downcurved bill.
 Adults are reddish-brown above and buffy below with white throats and white eyebrows.

 Gray Birds in Maryland